Topological Stabilization via Higgs and $Z$-Boson Mediated Repulsions in Electroweak Monopole-Antimonopole Pairs: Introduction

-\textit{Introduction.}---Since the seminal discovery of the 't Hooft-Polyakov monopole in the Georgi-Glashow model \cite{tHooft,Polyakov}, topological magnetic monopoles have become essential to grand unified theories, where their existence is generically required \cite{Preskill}.
-Beyond particle physics, they provide critical insights into non-perturbative phenomena including confinement mechanisms \cite{SW}, cosmological phase transitions \cite{Preskill}, and monopole-catalyzed baryogenesis \cite{Rubakov,Callan}.
+Since the seminal discovery of the 't Hooft-Polyakov monopole \cite{tHooft,Polyakov}, these topological defects have become essential to the grand unified theories, where their existence is fundamentally required \cite{Preskill}.
+Beyond particle physics, they provide critical insights into non-perturbative phenomena including cosmological phase transitions \cite{Preskill}, color confinement mechanisms \cite{SW}, monopole-catalyzed baryogenesis \cite{Rubakov,Callan}, etc.

-Following Taubes' rigorous proof of existence for static monopole-antimonopole pairs (MAPs) in the SU(2) Yang-Mills-Higgs theory \cite{Taubes}, their numerical realization was achieved by Kleihaus and Kunz \cite{KKMAP}.
-Subsequent studies of monopole scattering \cite{VachaspatiPRL} and interaction potentials \cite{MP1,MP2} revealed rich dynamics of such systems.
-The MAP configuration serves as an ideal platform for probing force equilibria where topological attraction competes against short-range repulsive mechanisms.
-However, these works remained fundamentally limited by their SU(2) symmetry—incapable of describing electroweak-scale physics where U(1)$_Y$ mixing critically modifies topological interactions.
+Following Taubes' rigorous proof of existence for static monopole-antimonopole pairs (MAPs) in the SU(2) Yang-Mills-Higgs theory \cite{Taubes}, their first numerical realization was achieved by Kleihaus and Kunz \cite{KKMAP}.
+Subsequent studies on the scattering, pair creation \cite{VachaspatiPRL}, and interaction potentials \cite{MP1,MP2} revealed rich dynamics of such systems.
+The MAP configuration serves as an ideal platform for probing force equilibria where long-range topological attraction competes against short-range repulsive interactions.
+However, these studies remained fundamentally limited by their SU(2) symmetry—incapable of describing electroweak-scale physics where the U(1)$_Y$ gauge field critically modifies topological interactions.

-Contrary to early expectations that the second homotopy $\pi_2[\text{SU(2)}\times\text{U(1)}_Y/\text{U(1)}_\text{em}]=0$ precludes topological structures in the Weinberg-Salam model, Cho and Maison demonstrated its CP$^1$ interpretation \cite{ChoMaison}.
-Here, the Weinberg-Salam model is viewed as a gauged CP$^1$ model in which the normalized Higgs doublet plays the role of the CP$^1$ field, endowing the SU(2) sector with $\pi_2\left(S^2\right)=\mathbb{Z}$ monopole topology identical to the Georgi-Glashow model \cite{ChoPhilTrans}.
+Contrary to the expectation that the second homotopy $\pi_2[\text{SU(2)}_L\times\text{U(1)}_Y/\text{U(1)}_\text{em}]=0$ precludes magnetic monopoles in the Weinberg-Salam model, Cho and Maison demonstrated its \textit{CP}$^1$ interpretation \cite{ChoMaison}.
+The Weinberg-Salam theory is viewed as a gauged \textit{CP}$^1$ model in which the normalized Higgs doublet plays the role of the \textit{CP}$^1$ field, endowing the SU(2) sector with $\pi_2\left(S^2\right)=\mathbb{Z}$ topology identical to the Georgi-Glashow model \cite{ChoPhilTrans}.
 This breakthrough legitimized electroweak monopoles theoretically and enabled the construction of Cho-Maison MAP solutions \cite{ZhuDan2}.

 In this work, we study the monopole-antimonopole interactions within the Cho-Maison MAP configuration by means of a detailed numerical analysis of the stress-energy tensor $T_{\mu\nu}$, validated against the well-established SU(2) MAP solutions \cite{KKMAP}.
 Our results indicate that repulsive interactions mediated by the Higgs and $Z$-boson fields compete with the topological magnetic attraction, thereby resisting annihilation.